bryanwweber/orbital-mechanics-notes/_sources/orbital-maneuvers/hohmann-transfer-example.md

 # Example: Hohmann Transfer

-The [Geostationary Operational Environmental Satellite](https://en.wikipedia.org/wiki/Geostationary_Operational_Environmental_Satellite) system encompasses a set of spacecraft to perform imaging of the earth from GEO.
+The [Geostationary Operational Environmental Satellite](https://en.wikipedia.org/wiki/Geostationary_Operational_Environmental_Satellite) system encompasses a set of spacecraft to perform imaging of the Earth from GEO.
 The most recently launched satellite is [GOES-17](https://en.wikipedia.org/wiki/GOES-17), which had a launch mass of 5,192 kg.

 Assume that the launch vehicle placed GOES-17 into a circular LEO with an altitude of 250 km.
 Determine the $\Delta v$ and propellant mass required for a Hohmann transfer orbit to GEO.